 Wayne State physicians-in-training are committed to educating community members about health safety and response solutions through initiatives such as the First Aid First video series, a collaboration between students and the Detroit Medical Center (DMC) emergency medicine physicians to help broader populations learn about in-home solutions that could save lives.

 Wayne State's location provides unparalleled access to diverse populations and exposure to Detroit's unique health challenges, along with unmatched collaborative opportunities with leading health care systems, organizations and experts.
 Students and faculty work on interdisciplinary teams in myriad settings to investigate and develop techniques, technologies and processes that better serve residents.
 In 2016, School of Medicine clinical research awards totaled more than $176 million.

 Community partnerships guide, support and strengthen Wayne State University and Detroit.
 The Center for Translational Science and Clinical Research Innovation — a hub of campuswide clinical research — works with community advisory boards to determine the direction of clinical research, ensuring that studies and discoveries are applicable and available to community members.

 Pipeline and continuing education programs

 Wayne State University and its School of Medicine continue to build a diverse health care workforce with a passion for community engagement through K-12, medical education and continuing medical education pipeline programs.
-Programs and initiatives such as Reach Out to Youth, Wayne Med-Direct, C2 Pipeline and the Michigan Area Health Education Center open doors for diverse populations, directly impact communities and improve access to health care.
+Programs and initiatives such as Reach Out to Youth, Wayne Med-Direct, C2 Pipeline, BCAP—The Biomedical Career Advancement Program, and the Michigan Area Health Education Center open doors for diverse populations, directly impact communities and improve access to health care.